-New users are invited to attend one of our free one-hour orientation sessions ("Introduction to the HPC System") held on Fridays at 1023 Millmont Street, North Grounds at 4 p.m. or by appointment.
+New users are invited to attend one of our free one-hour orientation sessions ("Introduction to the HPC System") held throughout the year at 1023 Millmont Street, North Grounds.
 We can also come to your department or organization.
 Please use our contact form to reserve your space.
 Topics are aimed at researchers who are ready to move their computational research from their desktops to a faster environment.
 Emphasis will be on submitting jobs with the SLURM queuing system.
 Prerequisite: Experience with programming and an allocation on the HPC System.

 Effective Use Of HPC Systems